 The IRA program provides clients with direct service or appropriate referral to resources in the Bryan/College Station area.
-Walk-ins are seen Tuesdays and Thursdays from 6:00-8:00 pm, with no appointment needed.
+Walk-ins are seen Tuesdays and Thursdays from 6:00-8:00 pm and Saturdays from 2:00-4:00 pm, with no appointment needed.

 of official letters and documents

 The Centro de Derechos Laborales (Workers’ Rights Center) focuses on worker rights and leadership training for the immigrant community.
 CDL focuses on developing immigrant leaders, helping workers recover stolen wages, educating the community about labor rights, and networking with state agencies and non-governmental organizations.

 Assisted aggrieved workers in recovering over $6,000 in unpaid wages with intervention.